Perl/perl5/README.md

 # About this 'core-p7' branch

-The branch `core-p7` is *experimental* and based on top of [v5.32.0](https://github.com/Perl/perl5/tree/v5.32.0).
+The branch `core-p7` is **experimental** and based on top of [v5.32.0](https://github.com/Perl/perl5/tree/v5.32.0).
 It tries to show what could looks like a `perl` binary compiled with `strict, warnings` and several features like `signature, no indirect...` as described in [the Proposal for Perl 7](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7).

-The goal is to identify issues with the proposal and provides a `proof of concept`.
+The goal is to identify issues with the proposal and to provide a **proof of concept**.

 # What to expect?